High Performance Programme: Music

 Successful applicants would be expected to maintain, in the opinion of the Director of Music, a satisfactory rate of progress and to take a full and willing part in the co-curricular groups that the School offers.
-The School reserves the right to withdraw a Scholarship or a place on the High Performance Programme, should the pupil fail to maintain reasonable progress or be unwilling to participate in co-curricular groups.
+The School reserves the right to withdraw a place on the High Performance Programme, should the pupil not maintain reasonable progress or be unwilling to participate in co-curricular groups.

-The Audition will involve performing a programme of music (own choice – accompanied or unaccompanied) lasting not more than 5 minutes for Year 7 and 8 minutes for Lower Sixth.
-The programme may comprise one longer item or two/three shorter pieces.
+The Audition will involve performing a programme of music (own choice, accompanied or unaccompanied) lasting not more than five minutes for Year 7 and eight minutes for Lower Sixth.
+The programme may comprise one longer item or 2 – 3 shorter pieces.
 Applicants may bring their own accompanist or we can provide one.
 Those requiring a school accompanist must submit copies of the piano parts with the application.
 The music chosen should provide sufficient contrast to display both technical control and musical maturity.

 Applicants will also be expected to take some basic aural tests on pitching, melodic memory and harmonic awareness.
 Preparation is not needed for these tests as they will be adapted to the experience of the applicant.

 Finally there will be a short viva focused on the pieces played, including questions on basic theory and any other significant features.
 Applicants will have the opportunity to discuss their music making in general.

 For further information please contact Mr Andrew Pettitt: Director of Music email@example.com